The following professionals lent their expertise to this article:

 Eligibility

 Graduate and undergraduate students who are members of a federally-recognized Tribe and will earn a professional health degree.
-Applicants must also agree to a full-time service commitment.
+Applicant agrees to fulfill a full-time service commitment upon graduation.

 How to Apply